marukoRoburesu/ado-entitlement-reporting/README.md

 **Notes**:
 - License costs are built-in based on Microsoft's standard pricing and cannot be configured
 - VSTS filtering is enabled by default to exclude built-in users/groups from reports
+- Set `include_timestamp: false` to generate static filenames (e.g., `org_user_summary.csv`) that overwrite on each run, ideal for daemon/dashboard scenarios

 ## 🎯 Usage Examples